LinuxCNC 2.8 Downloads

 LinuxCNC 2.7 Downloads

 The Debian 7 Wheezy ISO uses RTAI which LinuxCNC has used as the Realtime layer since the very beginning.
 This gives the best real-time performance and is generally a better choice for software stepping using a parallel port.
 However making a stable version of a 4.x Kernel for Stretch (and eventually Buster) has proven difficult, which is partly why we still distribute the EOL Wheezy.
-This is compatible with Mesa PCI and PCIe and Pico interface boards but is not compatable with Mesa Ethernet interface boards.
+This is compatible with Mesa PCI and PCIe and Pico interface boards but is not compatible with Mesa Ethernet interface boards.

 - LinuxCNC 2.7.14 Debian 7 Wheezy